Spectral dimensions of Krein-Feller operators in higher dimensions: Introduction and statement of main results

-It is also worth mentioning that the analogous situation in the dimension $d=1$ is quite different (cf. \autocite{KN21,KN2022}), namely the lower bound becomes an upper bound,
+It is also worth mentioning that the analogous situation in dimension $d=1$ is quite different (cf\@. \autocite{KN21,KN2022}), namely the lower bound becomes an upper bound,

-This inequality naturally links to the famous question by M. Kac \cite{MR0201237}, \emph{`Can one hear the shape of a drum}?'
-This question has been modified by various authors e.~g\@. in \cite{MR556688,MR573427,MR834484,MR994168}, and closer to our context by Triebel in \cite{MR1484417}.
-In the plane, the spectral dimension does not encode any information about the fractal-geometric nature of the underlying measure as we always have have $\overline{s}^{D/N}=1$ for any bounded Borel measure with $\nu(\mathring{\Q})>0$.
+The inequalities in \prettyref{cor:upper_spectralDimGeneralUpper/lowerBound} naturally link to the famous question by M. Kac \cite{MR0201237}, \emph{`Can one hear the shape of a drum}?'
+This question has been modified by various authors e.\,g\@. in \cite{MR556688,MR573427,MR834484,MR994168}, and closer to our context by Triebel in \cite{MR1484417}.
+In the plane, the spectral dimension does not encode any information about the fractal-geometric nature of the underlying measure as we always have $\overline{s}^{D/N}=1$ for any finite Borel measure with $\nu(\mathring{\Q})>0$.
 This has been observed in \cite{MR1484417} for the special case of $\alpha$-Ahlfors–David regular measures.
 For all other dimensions, our results show that the upper spectral dimension $\overline{s}^{N}$ is uniquely determined by the spectral partition function $\GL^{N}$, which in turn reflects many important fractal-geometric properties of $\nu$.
 For the case $d>2$, this common ground provides interesting bounds on the upper Minkowski dimension of the support of $\nu$ and the lower $\infty$-dimension of $\nu$ in terms of the upper spectral dimension as follows: